 General News of Friday, 17 August 2018

-The veteran politician and a founding member of the NPP, J.H.
-Mensah, was born in October 1928 in then Gold Coast now Ghana, and passed away on July 12, 2018 at the 37 Military Hospital in Accra.
+The 89-year-old founding member of the governing party, passed away in the early hours of Thursday July 12, 2018 at the 37 Military Hospital in Accra.

-The late Mensah who passed on at age 89, was a former Minority leader and a Majority leader and held his last top government position in 2005 when he was appointed Senior Minister by ex-President Kufuor.
+Joseph Henry Mensah popularly known as J. H Mensah was elected to parliament and became the Finance Minister until 1972, when he was replaced by future head of state Ignatius Kutu Acheampong after the military coup.
+He was also a former Minority leader and a Majority leader and held his last top government position in 2005 when he was appointed Senior Minister by ex-President Kufuor.

 His mortal remains have been laid to rest today at the new Military Cemetery, in Accra.